 How much protein do you need for maximum satiety?
 [Study review]

 I recently wrote an article debunking the myth that protein is always more satiating than carbs or fats.
 I knew it would be controversial based on my article debunking the myth most people need more than 1.8 g/kg/d of protein for maximum muscle growth.
-That idea only slowly crumbled over time, even after repeated experiments verifying it, including a study and a meta-analysis I co-authored.
+That idea only slowly crumbled over time, even after repeated experiments falsifying it, including a study and a meta-analysis I co-authored.
 The main thing people cling onto now is an incorrect interpretation of the confidence interval, but there are always more straws to grasp.

 However, I was pleasantly surprised by how well my article on protein and satiety was received.
 It quickly reached over 5000 shares on social media and was picked up by many very smart individuals in our field.